MLB on TBS: TNT's involvement

-TNT is TBS's outlet to air the beginning of LDS games and game 2 of Tuesday night doubleheaders in case of an overrun on TBS.
+TNT is TBS's outlet to air the beginning of LDS games.
 When the TBS game finishes, the TNT game is switched back to TBS.

-However, in 2011 and 2012, TNT aired its own slate of postseason Division Series games, due to MLB's desire to air fewer LDS games in the early afternoon.
-This was the first time TNT had ever aired regularly scheduled MLB games.
-However, it used TBS's announcers and production crews with the only difference being the TNT logo in the scorebox replacing the usual TBS logo.
+However, in 2011 and 2012, and again in 2024, TNT aired its own slate of postseason Division Series games, due to MLB's desire to air fewer LDS games in the early afternoon.
+2011 was the first time TNT had ever aired regularly scheduled MLB games.
+TNT's coverage uses TBS's announcers and production crews with the only difference being the TNT logo in the scorebox replacing the usual TBS logo.

-In 2011, TNT aired Rays–Rangers Game 1, Tigers–Yankees Games 1 and 2, and Brewers–Diamondbacks Game 3.
-To clarify, on October 1, 2011, TNT aired Game 2 of the Tampa Bay Rays vs. the Texas Rangers at 7 p.m.
-ET, which overlapped with the end of Game 1 of the St. Louis Cardinals vs. the Philadelphia Phillies and the continuation of Game 1 of the Detroit Tigers vs. the New York Yankees on TBS.
+In 2011, TNT aired Tampa Bay Rays–Texas Rangers Game 1, Detroit Tigers–New York Yankees Games 1 and 2, and Milwaukee Brewers–Arizona Diamondbacks Game 3.
+To clarify, on October 1, 2011, TNT aired Game 2 of the Rays versus the Rangers at 7 p.m.
+ET, which overlapped with the end of Game 1 of the St. Louis Cardinals versus the Philadelphia Phillies and the continuation of Game 1 of the Tigers versus the Yankees on TBS.
 (The latter was also to have been Game 2, but Game 1 was suspended after 1 1/2 innings due to rain.)
 On October 2, it aired the rescheduled Game 2 between the Tigers and the Yankees at 3 p.m.
-ET, two hours before Game 2 of the Arizona Diamondbacks vs. the Milwaukee Brewers on TBS.
-On October 4, it aired Game 3 of the Diamondbacks vs. the Brewers at 9:30 p.m.
-ET, one hour after Game 3 of the Tigers vs. the Yankees started on TBS.
+ET, two hours before Game 2 of the Diamondbacks versus the Brewers on TBS.
+On October 4, it aired Game 3 of the Diamondbacks versus the Brewers at 9:30 p.m.
+ET, one hour after Game 3 of the Tigers versus the Yankees started on TBS.

-In 2012, TNT aired Reds–Giants Game 1, and A's–Tigers Games 4 and 5.
+In 2012, TNT aired Cincinnati Reds–San Francisco Giants Game 1, and Oakland Athletics–Detroit Tigers Games 4 and 5.

-Due to an extra inning game between the Houston Astros and Seattle Mariners in the 2022 American League Division Series, the entirety of Game 3 of the ALDS series between the New York Yankees and Cleveland Guardians aired on TNT.
+In 2022, TNT was scheduled to air Game 5, if needed, between the Houston Astros and Seattle Mariners in the 2022 American League Division Series.
+That game was not needed.
+But, because Game 3 between the Astros and Mariners went into multiple extra innings, the entirety of Game 3 of the ALDS series between the New York Yankees and Cleveland Guardians aired on TNT, with TBS joining in progress.

+In 2024, TNT aired Game 4 of the 2024 American League Division Series between the Detroit Tigers and Cleveland Guardians as part of a split doubleheader with TBS and TruTV.